 Prior to joining RAND, Tarraf was a faculty member in the Department of Electrical & Computer Engineering at Johns Hopkins University and held visiting appointments at the MIT Institute for Data, Systems and Society and the Institute for Systems Research at the University of Maryland, College Park.
 She has also been a summer/visiting faculty fellow at the Air Force Research Lab.

 Tarraf is a senior member of IEEE and a member of the IEEE Control Systems Society Technical Committee on Hybrid Systems.
 She also serves on the judging panel of the IBM Watson AI XPrize.
 She is the recipient of several national faculty awards including the NSF CAREER award and the AFOSR Young Investigator Award.
-Tarraf received her B.E. from the American University of Beirut, her S.M. and Ph.D. from MIT, and was a postdoctoral scholar at MIT and Caltech.
+Tarraf received her B.E. from the American University of Beirut, her S.M. and Ph.D. from MIT, was a postdoctoral scholar at MIT and Caltech, and is a professor at Pardee RAND Graduate School.

 D. C. Tarraf (editor), Control of Cyber-Physical Systems, Springer, 2013